A definition and an introduction to Net Positive Suction Head - NPSH

 The required NPSHr for a particular pump is in general determined experimentally by the pump manufacturer and a part of the documentation of the pump.

-Note that the required NPSHr increases with the square capacity.
+Note that required NPSHr increases with the square of capacity.

 Pumps with double-suction impellers has lower NPSHr than pumps with single-suction impellers.
 A pump with a double-suction impeller is considered hydraulically balanced but is susceptible to an uneven flow on both sides with improper pipe-work.